- Work +1 212 237 0000

 United States: Industry focus

-Within Environment: litigation, Vinson & Elkins L.L.P. is a second tier firm,
+Within Environment: litigation, Vinson & Elkins LLP is a third tier firm,

 United States: Labor and employment

 Within Employee benefits and executive compensation, tier 4

 A dominant player in Texas, Vinson & Elkins LLP assists a large stable of energy clients with EBEC issues, often working in close collaboration with the firm’s corporate and tax teams.
 The work handled includes both one-off transactions and general day-to-day advice.
 Dallas-based David D’Alessandro leads the practice group together with George Gerachis in Houston, who also heads the tax practice.
 Foresight Energy LP instructed the firm in all EBEC aspects of its IPO.
 Particular areas of related expertise include tax, ERISA, labor and securities law compliance.
 The team recently expanded at partner level with two lateral hires and two promotions.